superdin-inc/Disteroid/README.md

 This one is inspired by Sapphire, decided to make my own single-file version of it

-Name is from "Discord"+"asteroid" because i have nothing in my head

 ## How to use

 1. Create `config.json` and put this into your config :